-- 1. After the rack has run 48 hours and loaded to 100 percent, all the filters, on the suction, liquid and oil should all be changed as well as the oil.
-LMP supplies filters and oil for startup and enough for one change after startup.
+- 1. After the rack has run for a month and loaded to 100 percent, all the filters, on the suction, liquid and oil should all be changed as well as the oil.
+EVAPCO LMP supplies filters and oil for startup and enough for one change after startup.
 Oil change procedure is defined in the following section. - 2.
-Oil and filter should be changed again after 3 weeks to ensure that the oil and filters are clean after the initial installation (materials and labor typically supplied by installer). - 3.
-Leak test with a CO_2 sniffer type tool. - 4.
-Defrost lengths and pressures should be verified to ensure that energy consumption is at a minimum. - 5.
-Always check that each case after defrost the temperature exceeds 32°F in the evaporator and the coil is clear. - 6.
-If the coil is not clearing using the recommended defrost settings call LMP for review. - 7.
-Ensure that all the programming is finished and well understood by servicing contractor. - 8.
-Ensure that all temperature sensors and pressure sensors are well calibrated. - 9.
-Ensure all control panels are closed. - 10.
-Record CO_2 level in receiver for future reference. - 11.
-Fill out start up form and send to LMP a maximum of 3 weeks after start up.
+Leak test with a CO2 sniffer type tool. - 3.
+Defrost lengths and pressures should be verified to ensure that energy consumption is at a minimum. - 4.
+Always check that each case after defrost the temperature exceeds 32°F in the evaporator and the coil is clear. - 5.
+If the coil is not clearing using the recommended defrost settings call EVAPCO LMP for review. - 6.
+Ensure that all the programming is finished and well understood by servicing contractor. - 7.
+Ensure that all temperature sensors and pressure sensors are well calibrated. - 8.
+Ensure all control panels are closed. - 9.
+Record CO2 level in receiver for future reference. - 10.
+Fill out start up form and send to EVAPCO LMP a maximum of 3 weeks after start up.